astroumd/lmtoy/docs/wishlist.md

 ## SLR

 There is no blanking file for SLR.
-A few keywords allow blanking by pixel/beam (pix_list), by rms value (rms_cut) and some hard to determine list of sample ranges per pixel (sample).
+A few keywords allow blanking by pixel/beam (--pix_list), by rms value (--rms_cut) and some hard to determine list of sample ranges per pixel (--sample).